spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/product-bundles-cart-feature-integration.md

 {% info_block warningBox "Verification" %}

-Add several regular products and product bundles to cart.
+Add several regular products and product bundles to the cart.
-Make sure that item counter at cart widget shows correct number (bundled items should not be counted as separate items).
+Make sure that the item counter of the cart widget shows the correct number—bundled items must not be counted as separate items.

 {% endinfo_block %}

-## Alternative setup for handling large quantities of bundled products in cart
+## Alternative setup for handling large quantities of bundled products in the cart

-When a bundle product is added to cart with a large quantity, 100-200 items for example, users may experience a slow-down in cart operations handling or even may get server internal error due to insufficient memory.
+When a bundle product is added to the cart with a large quantity (for example, 100-200 items), users may experience a slow-down in the cart operations handling or even may get an internal server error due to insufficient memory.

-To avoid that, an alternative set of plugins was implemented.
+To avoid a slow-down in the cart operations and internal server errors, an alternative set of plugins has been implemented:

 | PLUGIN                                                       | ALTERNATIVE FOR                         | NAMESPACE                                                     |
 |--------------------------------------------------------------|-----------------------------------------|---------------------------------------------------------------|